gantsign/restrulz-gen/README.md

 # Goals

 * Generate Swagger specifications
-* Generate client&server API code
+* Generate client & server API code
 * Extendable using object-oriented and functional programming techniques
 * Separation of concerns
-    * e.g. object models, parsing&serialization, API generation should all have separate generators and you should be able to mix and match implementations
+    * e.g. object models, parsing & serialization, API generation should all have separate generators and you should be able to mix and match implementations
 * Polyglot output
     * e.g. you may want to use Kotlin data classes for defining your object model but Java interfaces for your controller API
-* Low level code generation for parsing&serialization
+* Low level code generation for parsing & serialization
-    * This will be more performant and allow parsing&serialization to be debugged more easily and code coverage reports to be generated
+    * This will be more performant and allow parsing & serialization to be debugged more easily and code coverage reports to be generated
 * Easily integrated into builds for non JVM languages
 * Integrated parsing & schema validation for more helpful schema validation messages (e.g. they can report where in the input the error occurred)
 * Null safety
-    * omitted strings are converted to empty strings during parsing&serialization
+    * omitted strings are converted to empty strings during parsing
-    * omitted arrays are converted to empty arrays during parsing&serialization
+    * omitted arrays are converted to empty arrays during parsing
 * Blank string safety
-    * blank strings are converted to empty strings during parsing&serialization
+    * blank strings are converted to empty strings during parsing
-* Generated parsing code will terminate if input exceeds the range specified in the specification, to protect against DDOS attacks
+* Generated parsing code will terminate if input exceeds the range specified in the specification, to protect against DOS attacks
 * Support for wrapping simple types as objects for static typing
-* Support for mutible&immutable models
+* Support for mutible & immutable models
 * Support for passing through unknown properties
     * For forwards compatibility it can sometimes be useful to pass through JSON properties that were unknown at build time